-Esgair Berfedd is the perfect "cottage in the woods"situated in the heart of the Crychan Forest - wild and remote.
+Esgair Berfedd is the perfect rural escape.
+It's a truly remote cottage in the heart of the wonderful Crychan Forest.

 Sleeps 7 in 4 bedrooms

-A quirky kitchen with a 5 ring gas hob with large oven, large upright fridge with half freezer, dishwasher, Belfast sink, washing machine and pine kitchen table and chairs.
+Kitchen - A really delightful kitchen with a 5 ring gas hob with large oven, large upright fridge with half freezer, dishwasher, Belfast sink, washing machine and pine kitchen table and chairs.

 The dining room has a beamed ceiling, dining table and chairs and a featured Victorian fireplace.